pooriajr/pooriar/_fragments/karaoke.md

 ---
 ---
-It's easy to forget there's anything else
+Is there really anything else
-Outside of this little room with you
+Outside this little room
-Vocal chords fail, my heart doesn't
+Vocal chords fail, our hearts don't
 Rare ecstasy, sheltered confidence